losrobbos/d04-b-snippets/3-react/README.md

 Creat-React-App creates a pretty bloated react project with several hundred NPM packages it depends on.

 So the setup & install process for even a super basic web project is quite huge.
-And due you have all this hundreds of dependencies, you can easily get into issues, once one of these dependencies is updated and contains a bug.

-Also starting up a CRA project takes a considerable amount of time, due it starts the webpack dev server, which is quite slow.
+So even starting up a CRA project takes a considerable amount of time, due it starts the webpack dev server, which is quite slow.

+And due you have all this hundreds of dependencies, you can easily get into issues once any of these dependencies gets updated but contains a bug which could break the whole react app from even starting up.

 ### Vite